 That was our best idea yet!
 The sailing club is ridiculously beautiful and their cocktail list was incredible.
 I got their lychee lime fizz and Pete could not resist their long island.
 We had a couple drinks there while pretending we were one of the affluent guests.
 Once the happy hour concluded we cruised back to the Arts Café for the third time for dinner.

 Who did we see?
 Our Australian friends from the bus ride over!
 We grabbed a table next to them and more drinks started to flow.
 We chatted, joked, shared stories, and drank until the café literally shut down and kicked us out.

 So, how was our second day in Kep?
 Incredible!

-Our advice to you if you are travelling to Kep, is to avoid the beach, the crabs and the touristy side.
+Our advice to you if you are traveling to Kep, is to avoid the beach, the crabs, and the touristy side.
 Rent a motorbike and check out all the places we went on our second day.

 Continue with us to Phu Quoc, Vietnam…

 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING WE GET COMMISSION TO HELP COVER THE COSTS OF OUR BLOG IF YOU DECIDE TO MAKE A PURCHASE THROUGH OUR LINKS, AT NO COST TO YOU.